transfer-agent-protocol/tap-cap-table/README.md

 Inside of `/chain`:

-- restart anvil
+- Restart anvil
-- run `forge clean`
+- Run `forge clean`
-- move back to the root directory, then run `yarn build`
+- Move back to the root directory, then run `yarn build`

 After, you can seed and deploy the cap table with either of the above options.
 If the bug persists, please open an issue with an attached screenshot and steps to reproduce.